Eskezeia/eQTMFusion/README.md

 ## What this is

 A working, tested Python package for multi-omics integration and prediction, built around an eQTM-informed feature-selection philosophy (biological prior + variance backfill, extending the reasoning from the [IntegrAO](https://doi.org/10.1038/s42256-024-00942-3) framework).
-It is demonstrated on a synthetic asthma cohort but is disease-agnostic — swap in your own clinical/omics tables via the schema in `eqtmfusion/simulation/simulate.py::SCHEMA`.
+It is demonstrated on simulated asthma cohort but is disease-agnostic — swap in your own clinical/omics tables via the schema in `eqtmfusion/simulation/simulate.py::SCHEMA`.

 ## Package structure